OfEarthAndEther/OperatingSystem_Sem3/Thread_Programming/Thread_Learning.md

 -> However, because in most instances the JVM is running on top of a host operating system, the **Java thread API is generally implemented** using a **thread library** available on the **host system**.
 This means that on **Windows systems, Java threads are typically implemented using** the ***Windows API; UNIX, Linux, and macOS systems.*** typically use Pthreads.
 -> For POSIX and Windows threading, any data declared globally — that is, declared outside of any function — are shared among all threads belonging to the same process.
 Because Java has no equivalent notion of global data, access to shared data must be explicitly arranged between threads.

+-> *Two general strategies for creating multiple threads*: **asynchronous threading** and **synchronous threading**.
+-> With asynchronous threading, once the parent creates a child thread, the **parent resumes its execution**, so that the **parent and child execute concurrently and independently** of one another.
+Because the threads are independent, there is typically **little data sharing** between them.
+Asynchronous threading is the strategy used in the multithreaded server illustrated in Figure 4.2 and is also commonly used for designing responsive user interfaces.
+-> Synchronous threading occurs when the **parent thread creates one or more children and then must wait for all of its children to terminate before it resumes**.
+Here, the *threads created by the parent perform work concurrently*, **but the parent cannot continue until this work has been completed**.
+Once each thread has finished its work, it terminates and joins with its parent.
+Only after all of the children have joined can the parent resume execution.
+Typically, synchronous threading involves **significant data sharing among threads**.
+For example, the parent thread may combine the results calculated by its various children.

+#### 1. Pthreads
+1. POSIX Threads (Pthreads) specification is like the abstraction layer or interface (API) for threading in C and C++.
+2. Pthreads refers to the POSIX standard (IEEE 1003.1c) defining an API for thread creation and synchronization.
+This is a specification for thread behavior, not an implementation.
+3. Many UNIX-like systems, such as Linux and macOS, include built-in support for the Pthreads specification.
+Windows does not support Pthreads by default, but there are some third-party libraries that make it possible to use Pthreads on Windows.

+#### 2. Windows Thread
+1.

 >Scope Contention
 >LWP (Light Weight Process)